telicent-oss/smart-caches-core/docs/security/index.md

 Firstly an application has to obtain the plugin instance, most applications will probably do this once early in their startup and make the instance accessible wherever it is needed.
-It then uses other parts of the plugin API to determine the user identity, prepares a [`RequestContext`](#requestcontext) and use that to obtain their entitlements.
-Once it has the entitlements it can prepare an [`Authorizer`](#authorizer) based upon those.
+It then uses other parts of the plugin API to determine the user identity, prepares a [`RequestContext`](#requestcontext) and use that to obtain their user attributes.
+Once it has the user attributes it can prepare an [`Authorizer`](#authorizer) based upon those.

+> #### Note
 > In the above example we created a `MinimalRequestContext`.
 >
 > Applications should generally extend this class and fully implement it to provide more context around a request that allows plugins to enforce more security controls.
 >
-> For example if you are using our [JAX-RS Base Server](../jaxrs-base-server/index.md) then a `JaxRsRequestContext` is already injected into the request attributes for you and should be accessed and used instead of constructing a `MinimalRequestContext`.
+> For example if you are using our [JAX-RS Base Server](../jaxrs-base-server/index.md) module in your application then a `JaxRsRequestContext` is already injected into the request attributes for you and should be accessed and used instead of constructing a `MinimalRequestContext`.

 Note that since an `Authorizer` is scoped to the lifetime of a single request it implements `AutoCloseable` and thus should be used in a `try-with-resources` block or otherwise explicitly closed by the